AlexJReid/blog/content/posts/local-api/index.md

     ./routing-demo
 ```

 Note the `TRANSFORM_SERVICE_URL` environment variable.
-By calling the `transform` service via its locally running Envoy, the `message` service offloads the effort of having to deal with mTLS and can just do a dumb HTTP call.
-This also ensures any constraints configured in the service mesh are respected.
+By calling the `transform` service through Envoy, the `message` service can just do a dumb HTTP call, offloading any security (mTLS, access control) considerations.

-The big moment. **We get traffic to both the deployed and locally running service.**
+We get traffic to both the deployed and locally running service.

 ```bash
 $ curl https://some-service.test-env-1.mycompany.com/message # local